hackedpassword/Haxometetry/Design.md

 ## Units
 ### Neo
+1. Civilian
-1. Currently will model Fairy from Z2, will hone later
+2. Currently will model Fairy from Z2, will hone later
-2. Dodges 100% of attacks
+3. Dodges 100% of attacks

 ### Smith
+1. Military
-1. Currently will model Sprite from Z2, ditto
+2. Currently will model Sprite from Z2, ditto
-2. Captures units 100% of time
+3. Captures units 100% of time

+### Morpheus
+1. Civilian
+2. Shapeshifter - can transform into ...

 ## Buildings
 Buildings should be categorized, then individual buildings revealed upon build.